bb-io/Sitecore/README.md

 Sitecore is one of the leading enterprise-level content management systems, enabling web content editors and marketers to have full control over all aspects of their website from social integration and blog posts to advanced personalisation, ecommerce and more.
 This app focusses on the integration between Sitecore items, languages and the rest of the Blackbird ecosystem.
 Contrary to other Blackbird apps, in order to get up and running you need to install a custom-built plugin on your Sitecore instance.

+This app is built for Sitecore XP.
+For Sitecore XM Cloud see [this guide](https://docs.blackbird.io/apps/sitecore-xm-cloud/) instead.

 ## Before setting up

 Before you can connect you need to make sure that:

-- You have access to an instance of Sitecore.
+- You have access to an instance of Sitecore XP.
 - You have sufficient administrator access in Sitecore to install a plugin.
-- You have downloaded the latest Blackbird Sitecore plugin package from [here](https://docs.blackbird.io/sitecore/Sitecore.BlackbirdIntegration-0.0.1.zip).
+- You have downloaded the latest Blackbird Sitecore plugin package from [here](https://docs.blackbird.io/sitecore/package.zip).

 ## Installing the plugin

-1. Navigate to the installation wizzard.
+1. On the 'Desktop' Navigate to the installation wizzard.

 ![1706110503246](image/README/1706110503246.png)